pgrim/pixeldungeonq/cPixelDungeon_README.txt

-cPixelDungeon- New version (1.7.1c.42sco)
+cPixelDungeon- New version (1.7.1c.51sco)

 I have created a mod (cPixelDungeon) which makes PixelDungeon a bit more fun for me.
 Mostly, I have taken a lot of unknowns out, as well as increasing the hero's Hit Points and Strength at the beginning.
 I thought I would share.

 FEATURES:

-Ring Of Detection (no use when cheats are on) now gives 100 turns of Mind Vision Toggle cheats on or off in settings menu
+Able to install without uninstalling PixelDungeon Scroll Of Identity is no longer present as a random scroll Scrolls Magic Mapping, Remove Curse and Psionic Blast are now more common Ring Of Detection (no use when cheats are on) instead gives 100 turns of Mind Vision Toggle cheats on or off in settings menu
 HP starts with an extra 10 points
 Strength starts with an extra 10 points